Flexmonster 3.0 Roadmap

 4. later Sorting rows based on several columns using the “Ctrl” or “Command” key

-5. in progress A total row that aggregates data for each column
+5. done A total row that aggregates data for each column

 1. done Aggregation functions: